wendyarevalo/big-data-a2/reports/Assignment-2-Deployment.md

 #### To start the __consumers__:

+There can be more than one consumer, just increase the number of partitions in the kafka command for the creation of the topic.
 The first argument is the topic, the second argument is the consumer group, third is the configuration models and lastly the log file.

 ___To read tenant1 messages:___